- Course Delivery

 Get the same diploma as on campus students

-This program meets the requirements for Administrative and Supervisory Certification in Nebraska.
+Note: This program meets the requirements for Administrative and Supervisory Certification in Nebraska.
 Students pursuing certification in other states must check with their State Department of Education for certification.
-If you already have an Educational master's degree, this program can be a stand-alone endorsement.
-To be eligible for an endorsement as superintendent in the State of Nebraska, one must have earned a master's degree as prinicpal, or have completed an endorsement program as principal from an accredited Nebraska college or university.
+If you already have an educational master's degree, this program can be a stand-alone endorsement.
+To be eligible for an endorsement as superintendent in the State of Nebraska, one must have earned a master's degree as principal, or have completed an endorsement program as principal from an accredited Nebraska college or university.

 Michael Teahon has 34 years of educational experience and has worked 18 years as the superintendent at Gothenburg Public Schools.
 Teahon has served as an adjunct professor at UNK's educational administration department since 2013 and has held leadership positions with the Nebraska Council of School Administrators, Nebraska Association of School Administrators and numerous other groups.
 He was recently named the 2018-19 Superintendent of the Year by the Nebraska Association of School Administrators.

 To be accepted to this program, you must have:

 Bachelor's degree in education from an accredited institution